top of page

 Environmental Approval as one of the Main Requirements for Business Licensing

-Prior to the enactment of Law No. 11/2020, Law No. 32/2009 had regulated that business entities that conduct business in Indonesia were obliged to have environmental permits.
-However, since the issuance of Law No. 11/2020, environmental permits were no longer required.
-Currently, Law No. 11/2020 is replaced by GRLL No. 2/2022, which regulates the same provisions as Law No. 11/2020 in regard to environmental permits.
+Prior to the enactment of Law No. 11/2020, Law No. 32/2009 requires operational business entities to obtain environmental permits.
+However, since the issuance of Law No. 11/2020, environmental permits are no longer required.
+Currently, Law No.11/2020 has been superseded by GRLL No.2/2022, which addresses the same provisions regarding environmental permits.

-Another main requirement of business licensing that is simplified by GRLL No. 2/2022 is environmental approval.
-Environmental approval is a decree of environmental feasibility or statement of capability in environmental management that has obtained approval from central government or regional government.
-In other words, the environmental permit is replaced by environmental approval pursuant to GRLL No. 2/2022.
+Another significant change to the business licensing requirements outlined by GRLL No. 2/2022 is the need for environmental approval.
+Environmental approval is a decree indicating environmental feasibility, or a statement of capability in environmental management that has obtained approval from the central government or regional government.
+In other words, the environmental permit is replaced by the environmental approval pursuant to GRLL No. 2/2022.

-Specifically, the amendment to regulation of licensing in environment sector made by GRLL No. 2/2022 is as follows:
+Specifically, the amendments made to licensing regulations in the environmental sector, made by GRLL No. 2/2022, are as follows:

 Comparison of Environmental License Regulation between Law No. 32/2009 and GRLL No. 2/2022